Murder of Yvonne Fletcher: Shooting: 16–17 April 1984

 On 16 April 1984 two students—active opponents of Gaddafi's rule—were executed in public hangings at the University of Tripoli.
 In response Libyan dissidents in Britain—members of the Libyan National Salvation Front (LNSF)—decided to stage a demonstration outside the People's Bureau on St James's Square.
-On 16 April a telex was sent from the People's Bureau in London to Tripoli asking for advice on how to deal with the demonstration.
-They asked which of three options they should follow: do nothing; drag some dissidents into the bureau to physically assault them; or shoot some of the demonstrators.
-The answer came back from Gaddafi to open fire on the protestors.
-The message was intercepted and decrypted by the National Security Agency in the US, who passed the information on to Government Communications Headquarters in the UK, from where it was forwarded to MI5, Britain's counter-intelligence and security agency.
-They failed to pass on the information to the police or the Home Office.
+During the evening of 16 April, the People's Bureau proposed three options to Tripoli on how to deal with the demonstration: to clash directly with the demonstrators from outside the bureau, to shoot at them from inside or to prevent the event by diplomatic means.
+The bureau tried the third option.
 During the night of 16–17 April a delegation from the People's Bureau attended a meeting at the Foreign and Commonwealth Office to complain about the forthcoming demonstration, and ask that it be stopped.
 The Libyans were told that the Metropolitan Police would be informed, but would be unable to prevent the demonstration from going ahead.

+During the night, Tripoli authorised the bureau to open fire on the protestors.
+The British political scientist Richard J. Aldrich writes that these messages were intercepted and decrypted by the Government Communications Headquarters (GCHQ), but not in time to avoid the shooting.
+Aldrich suggests that the delay was possibly because GCHQ did not work on the intercept outside their 9:00 am to 5:00 pm office hours.
+The authorised history of MI5, while not specifying from where the organisation received the information, says that "it was not until after the demonstration on the 17th that the Service learned" of the three options proposed by the People's Bureau to Tripoli.
 On the morning of 17 April, police workmen placed crowd control barriers in St James's Square in preparation for the demonstration.
-One of the Libyans from the People's Bureau told a workman that there were guns in the Bureau and there would be fighting that day.
+One of the Libyans from the People's Bureau told a workman that there were guns in the bureau and there would be fighting that day.
 The workman passed the message on to police, who decided not to take action.

 A detachment of around 30 police officers was sent to St James's Square to monitor the demonstration; among them were Fletcher and her fiancé.
 They were accompanied by members of the Diplomatic Protection Group.
 About 75 LNSF protestors arrived from across the country, particularly northern England; the demonstration began at around 10:00 am.
 The demonstrators—many wearing masks or balaclavas, to ensure photographers from the People's Bureau could not record their identities—stayed behind barriers placed opposite the Bureau; they chanted anti-Gaddafi slogans and carried banners and placards.
 A counter-demonstration by Gaddafi supporters had been arranged by the People's Bureau and took place outside the building.
 The demonstrations were filmed by several international television crews invited by the Libyans.